aiza25kin/Funds-Monitoring/README.md

 # VUL-Insurance-Monitoring

--Install XAMPP web server.
+- Install XAMPP web server.
 You can download it on this page https://www.apachefriends.org/download.html<br>
--Go to http://localhost/dashboard and click phpMyAdmin<br>
+- Go to http://localhost/dashboard and click phpMyAdmin<br>
--Create a database name myinsurance<br>
+- Create a database name myinsurance<br>
--Import myinsurance.sql<br>
+- Import myinsurance.sql<br>

--Go to Drive:\xampp\htdocs and create new folder name MyWeb<br>
+- Go to Drive:\xampp\htdocs and create new folder name MyWeb<br>
--Paste LifeInsurance folder.<br>
+- Paste LifeInsurance folder.<br>
--Open Xampp then start Apache and MySQL module.<br>
+- Open Xampp then start Apache and MySQL module.<br>
--Open your browser and type on your url http://localhost/MyWeb/LifeInsurance <br>
+- Open your browser and type this on your url http://localhost/MyWeb/LifeInsurance <br>

 You can use below details for demo.<br>
 username: aiza25kin@gmail.com<br>